Bobby Wade: Kansas City Chiefs

 Wade signed with the Kansas City Chiefs on September 14, 2009.
 Wade made himself at home quickly in Kansas City after missing the first 2 games Wade played week 3 in Kansas City and led his team in Receptions.
 Wade finished second on the team in receptions that year next to Dwayne Bowe.

 Washington Redskins

 Wade signed with the Washington Redskins on April 29, 2010.

+Coaching career

+Arizona State

+Wade was an offensive analyst for Arizona State from 2022 to 2023.

+Arizona

+He became the wide receivers coach at Arizona in 2024.